katayama8000/gmail-filter/README.md

 4. Upload the File: Click "Choose File", select the XML file you created (e.g., mailFilters.xml), and then click "Open File".

-5. Finalize Import: Click the "Import Filters" button.
+5. Finalize Import: Click the "Create Filters" button.
 The new filters (for @backlog.jp and @cacoo.com) will now be active for all new incoming emails.